semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-shared-library-with-semgrep.md

 Jenkins shared library comes to the rescue.
 Basically, you encapsulate the semgrep commands in a common library.
 The steps are:

-1. Create a new repo with a groovy file in the vars folder.
-For example, vars/semgrepFullScan.groovy.
+1. Create a new repo with a Groovy file in the `vars/` folder.
+For example, `vars/semgrepFullScan.groovy`.
 Add the Semgrep snippet to that file:

 `````
 def call() {